Apple’s Workforce Strategy: Insights Behind Its Success

 Over the last decade, Apple has transformed from a hardware product-focused company to a more diversified offering across products, services, and research.
-This shift has been accompanied by significant turnover growth, almost tripling revenue from around $150B in 2012 to around $400B in 2022.
+This shift has been accompanied by significant turnover growth, almost tripling revenue from around $150B in 2012 to around $400B in 2022, TTM revenue of $391B as of November 2024.

 apple workforce size